sjsu-library/unionist/_items/unionist--text-0245.md

 subject: National News
 type: Text
-category: Unionist full issue 1834-03-13 article.type:
+category: Unionist full issue 1834-03-13
+articleType:
 volume: '1'
 issue: '32'
-transcription: Letters from Washington state that the President will not nominate any new Bank<br>Directors to the Senate, and also, that in consequence of the rejection of the<br>directors, nominated, he will not submit the appointment of Mr. Taney to the<br>consideration of the Senate.—<br><em>Boston Atlas.</em>
+transcription: Letters from Washington state that the President will not nominate any new Bank <br>Directors to the Senate, and also, that in consequence of the rejection of the <br>directors, nominated, he will not submit the appointment of Mr. Taney to the <br>consideration of the Senate.— <br><em>Boston Atlas.</em>
 scholarlyNotes:
 commentary: Chief Justice Roger B. Taney, photograph by Mathew Brady.
 Author of the infamous Dred Scott decision, and a life-long advocate of colonizationism.